MichaelSongAGradStudent/MichaelSongAGradStudent.github.io/_posts/2017-05-05-Notes-From-KB-Training.md

 Again, remember to affirm, answer, redirect.
 Everyone cares about something; it's our job to find what their real issues are!

-## How to run a strike <a name="paragraph7"></a>
-Our contract with the school expires **June 30, 2018**

-Planning for an Unfair Labor Practice (ULP) Strike, usually 1-2 days long.

-* Step 1: Send out a bargaining survey
-    + get people buying in!
-    + last time 15-20% participation
-    + it is the best excuse to talk to people!

-* Step 2: Negotiation Team/Organizing Committee
-    + We want the OC to represent a majority

-* Step 3: Publicly focus on issues that resonate with the majority of members

-    *Negotiations*

-* Step 4: Use negotiations to galvanize your members and increase membership

-    *Negotiations*

-* Step 5: Structure test (e.g. a petition) with each test an increase in participation

-    *Negotiations*

-* Step 6: Strike Authorization Vote
-    + We want an active and intentional reaching out for votes
-    + Last time 17% statewide voted

-    *Negotiations*

-* Step 7: **STRIKE**

 ## How to create an organizing committee <a name="paragraph8"></a>
 Ideally our OCs are made up of the real leaders representing each and every department especially from the top 20.